TobbeTripitaka/Aq1/README.md

 ---

-Code to generate heat flow model Aq1 will also be shared here.
+The code to generate heat flow model Aq1 will also be shared here.